USC Landmarks

 Heritage Hall

-Heritage Hall houses the university’s athletic department and celebrates the glorious Trojan athletic heritage.
-Housing USC’s Heisman Lobby along with a sports performance center, a broadcast studio and a lounge for Women of Troy student-athletes.
+Heritage Hall houses the university’s athletic department and celebrates the proud history of Trojan athletics.
+It features USC’s Heisman Lobby, a sports performance center, a broadcast studio, and a dedicated lounge for Women of Troy student-athletes.

 Tommy Trojan